Biden and China’s Xi speak for a second time amid rising tensions

 Biden initiated the conversation Thursday, to “test the proposition that doing so at the leader level will be more effective than what we have found below him,” the U.S. official said.

-The call also came as Biden is attempting to redirect U.S. foreign policy toward what he calls the threats and opportunities posed by China, and away from the quagmire wars in Afghanistan and Iraq.
+The call also came as Biden is attempting to redirect U.S. foreign policy toward what he calls the threats and opportunities posed by China, and away from the wars in Afghanistan and Iraq.

-Biden’s attempt to make a clean break from Afghanistan was complicated by the collapse of the Afghan government and a deadly terror attack that killed 13 U.S. troops in the waning days of the U.S. exit last month.
+Biden’s attempt to make a clean break from Afghanistan was complicated by the collapse of the Afghan government and a deadly terrorist attack in which 13 U.S. troops were killed in the waning days of the U.S. exit last month.
 China is already moving to establish a foothold in the resource-rich country, which straddles Europe and Asia.

 China has committed $31 million in new food aid to Afghanistan and may be exploring ways to use the sprawling Bagram airfield abandoned by U.S. forces.